jbock-java/jbock/README.md

 annotationProcessor 'com.github.h908714124:jbock:$jbockVersion'
 ````

-Now do `gradle build` once.
+Now add your model class and do `gradle build` once.
 If Intellij doesn't "see" the generated classes,
 try setting up a `generated` folder as follows:

 ````groovy